RafaelFino/Data2Parquet-go/README.md

 - **S3STSEndpoint**: S3STSEndpoint configuration tag, describe the endpoint of the STS server, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **S3Endpoint**: S3Endpoint configuration tag, describe the endpoint of the S3 server, its an optional field.
 The default value is empty but need to be set if you use `aws-s3` as a writer.
 - **TryAutoRecover**: TryAutoRecover configuration tag, describe the auto recover mode, its an optional field.
 The default value is `false`.
 If set to `true` the system will try to recover the data that failed to write after flash, using recovery cache.
+- **UseDLQ**: UseDLQ configuration tag, describe the use of DLQ, its an optional field.
+The default value is `false`.
+If set to `true` the system will use the DLQ to store the data that failed to write after flash.
 - **WriterCompressionType**: WriterCompressionType configuration tag, describe the compression type of the writer, its an optional field.
 The default and recommended value is `snappy`.
 This fields accepte two values, `snappy`, `gzip` or `none`.
 - **WriterFilePath**: WriterFilePath configuration tag, describe the file path of the writer, its an optional field.
 The default value is `./out`.
 - **WriterRowGroupSize**: WriterRowGroupSize configuration tag, describe the row group size of the writer, its an optional field.
 The default value is `134217728` (128M).